daronphang/coding_resources/javascript/node_js/express_js/authentication/oauth2.md

-## NodeJS Example:
+### OAuth2

 Client ID is the identity of Consumer who is accessing the OAuth service (registered through their portal).
 Client secret will also be issued and is used together with request token to obtain access token (get information about the user).

 Below example passes access token to user; however, should create session token that is sent to user as cookie.
 Server will maintain a mapping of Session Tokens: Access Tokens in database.

 ```
 OAuth URL                 "https://github.com/login/oauth/authorize?client_id=myclientid123&redirect_uri=http://localhost:8080/oauth/redirect"